Dave Clements: Sheffield Wednesday

-He played as a left back for Wednesday and was a popular and successful player in his time there even though the club was not thriving in Division Two and would eventually drop into Division Three in 1975.
+Clements played as a left-back for Wednesday and was a popular and successful player in his time there even though the club was not thriving in Division Two and would eventually drop into Division Three in 1975.
 His strong, robust style of play earned him the nickname "Tank" from Wednesday fans, he played 87 games for Wednesday in two seasons but became unsettled at the end of the 1972–73 season when his good form had attracted the attention of First Division clubs.
 He played just the opening game of the following season before moving to Everton at the beginning of September 1973 for a fee of £80,000.

 Everton

-He made his debut on Saturday, 22 September 1973 in a 1–1 draw at Wolverhampton Wanderers.
-Dave was made club captain for 1974–75, a season in which Everton were well placed to lift the First Division championship before a late slump let in Derby County.
+Clements made his debut on Saturday, 22 September 1973 in a 1–1 draw at Wolverhampton Wanderers.
+He was made club captain for 1974–75, a season in which Everton were well placed to lift the First Division championship before a late slump let in Derby County.
 In total, Clements made 85 league appearances in his time with Everton scoring six goals (he took over as the clubs penalty taker) and became one of the most respected midfielders in the top flight.
 During his time at Everton he became player-manager of the Northern Ireland national side for a short time taking over from Terry Neill in 1975 and being replaced by Danny Blanchflower in 1976.